MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # ALGORITHM
+- initialize an empty array: `anagrams`
+- iterate over the input array
+  - if word is already in `anagrams`, go to next word
+  - for each word not already in `anagrams`
+    - compare it with each remaining word in input array
+      - if it contains all the same characters, add both words to `anagrams` return `anagrams` display each subarray of `anagrams`

 # # # # # # # # # # # # # # # # # # # # # # # # #